SafaHbb/QuickDraw_Sketch_Classifier/README.md

 ---
 #### 🏆 Final Comparison & Insights

-- **ConvNeXt** demonstrated the highest performance and robustness across both metrics and real-world sketch variability.
+- 🔴**ConvNeXt** demonstrated the highest performance and robustness across both metrics and real-world sketch variability.
-- **AlexNet** and **ResNet18** also performed well, confirming that deeper networks with pretrained weights adapt effectively to noisy, abstract input.
+- 🔴**AlexNet** and **ResNet18** also performed well, confirming that deeper networks with pretrained weights adapt effectively to noisy, abstract input.
-- **CNN** and **LeNet** were limited by their simpler architecture and struggled particularly with edge cases and similar-shaped objects.
+- 🔴**CNN** and **LeNet** were limited by their simpler architecture and struggled particularly with edge cases and similar-shaped objects.

 These findings confirm that **modern, deeper architectures generalise better** and are more suitable for sketch recognition tasks involving human-drawn, inconsistent data.